rahulnandelli/Exploratory-Data-Analysis-in-SQL/README.md

 - Database Management Systems

 ## 🤝 Contributing
-If you'd like to improve this project, feel free to fork the repository and submit a pull request.
+Feel free to fork the repository and submit a pull request if you'd like to improve this project.

-## 📜 License
-This project is open-source and available under the **MIT License**.

----

-🔍 **For questions or suggestions, feel free to open an issue!** 😊